ItalyPaleAle/dapr-firewall-poc/README.md

 - The app is started without any gRPC or HTTP server, and `--app-port` is unset when starting `daprd`.
 However, there's a new flag for `daprd` called `--enable-callback-channel` which tells Dapr to expect the app to create a channel using the callback.
 - There's a new method in the Dapr's runtime gRPC server called [`ConnectAppCallback`](https://github.com/ItalyPaleAle/dapr/blob/45a04142f826ce70d7bb290726da7e7be3cd4ec3/dapr/proto/runtime/v1/dapr.proto#L124).
 When the app starts, it creates a Dapr client (just as usual) which then invokes `ConnectAppCallback` on the sidecar.
   - When `ConnectAppCallback` is invoked, the sidecar [starts an ephemeral TCP listener](https://github.com/ItalyPaleAle/dapr/blob/45a04142f826ce70d7bb290726da7e7be3cd4ec3/pkg/grpc/api_connectappcallback.go#L31-L107), on a random port.
 It responds to the app's gRPC call with the port number.
   - The app then has a certain amount of time (currently, 10s) to establish a TCP connection to the ephemeral listener the sidecar has started.
-For the app, this is an outbound connection so it does not need any open firewall port (however, the sidecar needs to have the port, which is currently random, open).
+For the app, this is an outbound connection so it does not need any open firewall port (however, the sidecar needs to have the port open).
+  - The port the sidecar opens is random by default.
+If a specific port needs to be used, daprd can be started with the `--callback-channel-port 1234` flag.
   - Once the TCP connection is established, Dapr automatically turns that into a "client connection" and creates a gRPC client on that.
   - Likewise, the app creates a gRPC server on the active TCP connection.
 - All of the above are handled by the Dapr SDK automatically: the app just needs to invoke [`NewServiceFromCallbackChannel`](https://github.com/ItalyPaleAle/dapr-go-sdk/blob/e1ede39920d59860e183d9412796e5971183b0f1/service/grpc/service.go#L59-L87) and pass the existing client connection.